Credential Stuffing: A Sneaky Cyber Attack That Could Gobble Up Your Data

 4. Invest In A Quality MSSP

 All managed security service providers are not the same.
-A quality MSSP should use Zero Trust principles as default practices, as they are considered to be your best defense in today’s cybersecurity landscape.
+A quality MSP or MSSP should use Zero Trust principles as default practices, as they are considered to be your best defense in today’s cybersecurity landscape.
 They should also be well-versed in network security consulting, offering a plan of action to keep your business safe.
 To learn more about questions to ask a managed service provider during a consultation, read our article: 10 Questions to Ask Before Committing to a Managed Services Provider.

 How To Tell If Your Information Has Been Hacked